wot-Axel/wot.id/CERAMIC-ARCHITECTURE.md

 3. Addition of client-side encryption for sensitive data
 4. Creation of data export/import utilities for backup and recovery
 5. Comprehensive testing of all functionality
+6. Implementation of ComposeDB integration with hybrid approach (real/mock)
+7. Creation of data access abstractions for seamless transition between implementations
+8. Updated UI components to use the new data access hook

 The current implementation provides a solid foundation for future enhancements while maintaining compatibility with the existing codebase.
-The next steps would be to implement the full Ceramic Network SDK integration and enhance the data models with ComposeDB.
+The ComposeDB integration is now complete, with a hybrid approach that allows for both real ComposeDB functionality and mock functionality for development and testing.
+This approach ensures a smooth transition from localStorage to true decentralized storage.